BenjaminTheron/ECM2423_AI_and_Applications_Maze_Solver_Coursework/README.md

   - Execute the iterative DFS algorithm on a maze: Execute the command'python3 iterative_depth_first_search.py', then enter the exact filename of one of the four aforementioned mazes and press enter.

-After execution, each algorithm will output the path taken, some performance metrics about the algorith.
+After execution, each algorithm will output the path taken, some performance metrics about the algorithm.
 Additionally, by inspecting the file, maze\textunderscore path.txt, you can see a graphical representation of the path the algorithm took through the maze (pressing ctrl-f or command-f and filtering by X will highlight the path and make it easier to see).